Kadri Bajri

 Kadri Bajri (1823-1913) was an Albanian commander of the Albanian League of Prizren from Rugova.

 Life

+Kadri Bajri was born in 1823 Koshutan, Rugova, Ottoman Empire, modern day Kosovo.
 Kadri Bajri was one of the leaders of the Albanian uprisings from Koshutan in Rugova.
 He was a commander for the League of Prizren in the Battles for Plav and Gusinje, where he arrived with 300 men from Rugova.

 Legacy

 There are many folk songs about Kadri Bajri in Albanian, such as: